 5. What Counts as Income?

-- In addition to wages, tips, and bonuses.
+- Wages, tips, and bonuses.

 - Unemployment and disability benefits.